markmoxon/elite-source-code-bbc-micro-disc/README.md

 ### Building the Ian Bell disc release

-You can build the Ian Bell disc release by appending `release-disc=ib-disc` to the `make` command, like this on Windows:
+You can build the Ian Bell disc release by appending `release=ib-disc` to the `make` command, like this on Windows:

 ```
-make.bat encrypt verify release-disc=ib-disc
+make.bat encrypt verify release=ib-disc
 ```

 or this on a Mac or Linux:

 ```
-make encrypt verify release-disc=ib-disc
+make encrypt verify release=ib-disc
 ```

 This will produce a file called `elite-disc-ib-disc.ssd` that contains the Ian Bell disc release.

 ### Building the Stairway to Hell release

-You can add `release-disc=sth` to produce the `elite-disc-sth.ssd` file containing the Stairway to Hell release, though that's the default value so it isn't necessary.
+You can add `release=sth` to produce the `elite-disc-sth.ssd` file containing the Stairway to Hell release, though that's the default value so it isn't necessary.

 ### Differences between the releases